Tuna Fishing: Techniques and Tools for Landing the Big One

 When it comes to tuna fishing, safety should always be a top priority.
 Whether you’re a seasoned angler or a beginner, it’s important to take the necessary precautions to prevent accidents and injuries.
 One of the most basic safety measures is to wear a life jacket at all times while on the water.
 It’s also essential to ensure that your boat is equipped with all necessary safety equipment, such as flares, a first aid kit, and a radio for emergency communication.

-See also Mastering Brook Trout Fishing Essential Tips and Techniques
+See also Master Redfish Fishing Inshore Giants' Tips & Techniques

 In addition to having the proper safety equipment, it’s important to have a plan in place in case of an emergency.
 Before heading out, make sure to let someone on shore know your itinerary and expected return time.
 This way, if you don’t return as planned, authorities can be alerted and begin searching for you.
 It’s also a good idea to bring a backup radio or phone in case your primary communication device fails.